ladybug-tools/spider/cookbook/07-create-exportable-buildings/README.md

 ## Change Log

+### 2017-11-26 ~ Theo

+* Calculating and adding openings as meshes
+	* Still have issues exporting the data to gbXML
+* Added preliminary Space and Zone elements to export function
+* Code clean-up

 ### 2017-11-25 ~ Theo

 * Exporting exterior walls, overhangs and fins with point/vertices sequence so that things appear in 3D view and in gbXML viewer